-Therefore a good programmer should be more alert to the parts of program that could trigger errors and should write errors handling code to help the user in managing the errors.
+Therefore a good programmer should be more alert to the parts of the program that could trigger errors and should write errors handling code to help the user in managing the errors.
 Writing errors handling code should be considered a good practice for Visual Basic programmers, so do not try to finish a program fast by omitting the errors handling code.
-However, there should not be too many errors handling code in the program as it create problems for the programmer to maintain and troubleshoot the program later.
+However, there should not be too many errors handling code in the program as it creates problems for the programmer to maintain and troubleshoot the program later.

 We shall now learn how to write errors handling code in Visual Basic.
 The syntax for errors handling is

 On Error GoTo program_label

 where program_label is the section of code that is designed by the programmer to handle the error committed by the user.
 Once an error is detected, the program will jump to the program_label section for error handling.

 Private Sub CmdCalculate_Click() Dim firstNum, secondNum As Double firstNum = Txt_FirstNumber.Text secondNum = Txt_SecondNumber.Text On Error GoTo error_handler Lbl_Answer.Caption = firstNum / secondNum Exit Sub 'To prevent error handling even the inputs are valid error_handler: Lbl_Answer.Caption = "Error" Lbl_ErrorMsg.Visible = True Lbl_ErrorMsg.Caption = "You attempt to divide a number by zero!Try again!"
 End Sub Private Sub Txt_FirstNumber_GotFocus() Lbl_ErrorMsg.Visible =False End Sub Private Sub Txt_SecondNumber_GotFocus() Lbl_ErrorMsg.Visible = False End Sub